Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 - Then use polkadot-launch to launch a `calamari-local` or `calamari-dev` network for testing.
 - You will also need to launch a `rococo-local` relay chain using the latest release of Polkadot.
 - Here's a reference polkadot-launch config for [calamari-dev](#Example-Polkadot-Launch-Config).
+- You can add HRMP channels directly in the config.
 - Please let us know if there's a specific branch of your codebase that we should test with.

 ## XCM Integration on Rococo

 - The next step of the Calamari integration is to integrate with our parachain (Dolphin) on the official Rococo relay chain.
 As part of this integration, you’ll need to register an HRMP channel with Dolphin.
-On the Rococo ecosystem we can also test integration with a number of other parachains, as most Kusama chains have also deployed on Rococo.
+On the Rococo ecosystem you can also test integrations with a number of other parachains, as most Kusama chains have also deployed on Rococo.

 ### Rococo Ecosystem Data